 History of Diamonds

 Diamonds have long been a symbol of love, passion and romance.
-Learn the history of diamonds, how they are formed, mined and cut to create such stunning engagement rings and jewellery
+Learn the history of diamonds, how they are formed, mined and cut to create stunning engagement rings and jewellery

-India, Brazil & Emerging Markets
+India, Brazil & Emerging Diamond Markets

-Modern Markets & De Beers Group
+Modern Diamond Markets & De Beers Group

 The modern diamond market really began in 1866, when diamonds were found in Kimberley, South Africa.
 Cecil Rhodes established De Beers Consolidated Mines Ltd and by 1900, they controlled an estimated 90 percent of the world’s production of rough diamonds.
 This influx of diamonds demanded a more efficient technique of mining and created a greater need for better marketing.
-In the 1870s, the annual production of rough diamond was well under 1 million carats but by the 1990s it had well surpassed 100 million carats per year.
-The world’s diamond sources expanded dramatically with the development of mines in Australia in 1985 and when important new deposits were found in northern Canada in 2000.
+In the 1870s, the annual production of rough diamonds was well under 1 million carats but by the 1990s, it had well surpassed 100 million carats per year.
+The world’s diamond sources expanded dramatically with the development of mines in Australia in 1985 and when important new diamond deposits were found in northern Canada in 2000.

 The Kimberley Process & Seller Responsibilities